Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Responsiveness 3.8 More “hug” than bounce
+Responsiveness 3.8 More contour than bounce

-Durability 4.4 Premium build with complex system
+Durability 4.4 Premium construction with a complex powered base

 Compare Performance Scores of These Mattresses